Microsoft Excel is a useful business application – in truth, enterprises across the business world use Excel on a daily basis for a myriad of tasks.

-Nearly every employee at every company has a copy of Excel available to them, thanks to Microsoft Office.
-The Office application package can be found on roughly 450 million desktops today, making it easy to include various members of your team in the budgeting process without additional onboarding or license.
+Nearly every employee, regardless of organization size, has a copy of Excel available to them, thanks to Microsoft Office.
+Microsoft Office can be found on roughly 450 million desktops today, making it easy to include various members of your team and all stakeholders in the budgeting process without additional onboarding or licenses.

 High User Adoption

-Because it’s so available, most users are familiar with Excel’s interface.
+Because of its high availability, most users are familiar with Excel’s interface.
 They may not be power users, but they know how to navigate the program quickly as well as how to add and delete cells.
 Even novice users can quickly figure out how to do computations and create formulas.

 “We’ve always done it this way”

-Probably the most common reason for why Excel is used, especially for budgeting and forecasting, is that it’s what a company has always used.
+Probably the most common reason why Excel is used, especially for budgeting and forecasting, is that the application is what the company has always used.
 Team members are used to working in spreadsheets and have their workflows already set.
 Even if it’s more time consuming, using Excel doesn’t require change.

 The Cons of Excel